RaceStreaming – FAQ

 Antennas and streaming quality?

-The RaceStreaming.com StreamKit transfers data via the 4G/LTE network.
-You can mount the included external 4G/LTE antenna on your car to improve the 4G/LTE connectivity.
-Included within the RaceStreaming StreamKit is also a GPS antenna used for providing movement data, speed (km/h or mph).
-Both antennas are connected via the standard SMA plugs on the RaceStreaming StreamKit.
+The RaceStreaming.com StreamKit transfers high-quality low-latency video via the 4G/LTE network.
+The StreamKit includes both internal and external antenna kit.
+You can mount the external antenna on your car to improve the mobile connectivity.
+The RaceStreaming StreamKit also includes a GPS antenna, used for providing movement data, speed (km/h or mph).

 Can I get audio from the car within the stream?